 Our mascot, Homeschool Bunny, reminds us that we don’t fit into a one-size-fits-all educational approach.
 We all go at our own pace.

-Let your student explore new skills and resources related to their interested career paths.
+Explore new skills and resources related to interested career paths with your 12-17 year old student.

-We share multiple non-religious, secular resources to assist parents and guardians with their homeschooling efforts.
-We give particular attention to students with learning disabilities and disorders.
+While we share multiple non-religious, secular resources to assist parents with their homeschooling efforts, we give particular attention to students with learning disabilities and disorders.

 Careers in Demand